Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 - [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredentialCreationOptions) doesn't even mention `rpId` any more, even though it's still required.
 - Most passkey guides only mention one or the other of these, but not both.

 The user ID in its various forms is mainly for clients to show to users when selecting between different keys, which I've left as a placeholder here because there's only one user account on my personal site.
-For a real implementation, you'd want to put username or e-mail or something like that in.
+For a real implementation, you'd want to use a username or e-mail or something like that.

 This is also where you choose between resident and non-resident keys.
 This is discussed in detail in a later section, but for most applciations I recommend using the default (non-resident).